Akhilesh002/appentus-assessment/README.md

 gridview display two contents, one image & other is author name.

 following third party libraries used in this application.
-hive:                           for local data storage
+hive:                           for local data storage,
-hive_flutter:                   for local data storage
+hive_flutter:                   for local data storage,
-path_provider:                  for accessing application directory path
+path_provider:                  for accessing application directory path,
-google_maps_flutter:            for displaying map
+google_maps_flutter:            for displaying map,
-permission_handler:             for permission
+permission_handler:             for permission,
-geolocator:                     for featching user current location
+geolocator:                     for featching user current location,
-http:                           for api call
+http:                           for api call,
-cached_network_image:           for image displaying in grid view
+cached_network_image:           for image displaying in grid view,
-image_picker:                   for picking image from phone gallery
+image_picker:                   for picking image from phone gallery,